sakethpragallapati/internshala-node.js-assignment/README.md

 ## Installation & Setup

 ### Prerequisites
 - Node.js and npm installed on your machine.
-You can download them from [https://nodejs.org/](https://nodejs.org/).
 - MySQL server running locally or remotely.
 - Basic knowledge of command line usage.